merchp/Complex-Numbers/README.md

 # Complex-Numbers

-This an MSSA lab assisgnemt from C#.
+This excersie was done as an MSSA lab assisgnemt from our C# textbook .